nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

     |    `stringToDate`    |   converts from given string to a `LocalDate` object   |
 | `dateFormatToString` |   converts from given `LocalDate` object to a string   |

 The date format that `DateUtils` uses, and thus the WheresMyMoney program uses, is `dd-MM-yyyy`.
-This ensures consistency in date fomratting throughout the program.
+This ensures consistency in date formatting throughout the program.

 <u>Implementation Details</u>